-• Introduce you to the discipline of archaeology.
+- Introduce you to the disciplines of archaeology and anthropology. - Develop your knowledge and understanding of our human past from the emergence of early hominins to the present.

-- Develop your knowledge and understanding of our human past from the emergence of early hominins to the present and how we can investigate this using scientific techniques. - Enhance your knowledge and understanding of how material culture informs our understanding of societies both past and present. - Enhance your ability to read, think and write critically. - Provide a foundation for you to progress to postgraduate study - Provide a foundation for you to pursue a career, whether in archaeology, a related profession or in some other field
+- Enhance your knowledge and understanding of how material culture informs our understanding of societies both past and present. - Enhance your ability to read, think and write critically. - Provide a foundation for you to progress to postgraduate study - Provide a foundation for you to pursue a career, whether in archaeology, a related profession or in some other field